lisaychuang/JavaScript30/readme.md

 * `add(str)` - add specified class values.
 If these classes already exist in attribute of the element, then they are ignored.
 * `remove(str)` - remove specified class values.
 Removing a class that does not exist, does NOT throw an error.
 * `item(num)` - Return class value by index number
+* `toggle( String [, force] )`
+When only one argument is present: Toggle class value; (if class exists then remove it and return false, if not, add class and return true)

+When a second argument is present: If the second argument evaluates to true, add specified class value, and if it evaluates to false, remove it.
 * `contatins(str)` - checks if specified class value exists
 * `replace(oldClass, newClass)` - Replaces an existing class with a new class.